Leahh147/TemporalTask/README.md

 ## Overview

-The **Temporal Task** is a reinforcement learning environment that requires agents to perform precisely timed movements in response to audio cues.
+The **Temporal Task** is a Unity-based game that requires an RL agents to perform precisely timed movements in response to audio cues.
 This task is designed to develop and test an agent's ability to:

 * **Wait patiently** for an audio cue
 * **React promptly** when the cue is given